videojs/videojs-contrib-eme/README.md

 ### Special Events

 There are some events that are specific to this plugin.
 Once such event is `licenserequestattempted`.
-This event is triggered on the `tech_` on every license request.
+This event is triggered on the `tech_` on the callback of every license request.

 In order to listen to this event: